aziflaj/aziflaj.github.io/src/content/blog/2025-08-01-notes-cloud-native.md

 ## Gains & Losses

 When I wrote the previous entry of these Runbook Notes, workflows were executed as Goroutines.
-It's easy controlling everything when nothing leaves the machine.
+It's easy to control everything when nothing leaves the machine.
 But now that we're cloud native, properly distributed, and loaded with buzzwords... you gain some and you lose some.

-Moving to K8s Jobs I lost the support for Go contexts: when a context is cancelled, which no longer translates into the pod shutting down.
+Moving to K8s Jobs I lost the support for Go contexts: a context getting cancelled doesn't translate into the pod shutting down.
 At least not auto<strong><em>magically</em></strong>.
+I had to build my own tooling for that kind of magic.

 Another nice feature I lost was log streaming.
 With steps as goroutines, I could easily set up [`io.Pipe`](https://pkg.go.dev/io#Pipe)s and stream `$stdout` and `$stderr` independently.
 With K8s jobs, I can only read pod logs as a stream of text, and they don't come with `$stdout`/`$stderr` flavors.
-I have to build my own tooling for that sort of distinction.
+I had to build my own tooling for that sort of distinction.

 But I'm fine with losing this kind of functionality.
 You gain some, you lose some.
 Manual shutdowns and log sorting are the price to pay for a cloud-native, event-driven, and infrastructure-agnostic orchestrator for ephemeral, distributed workloads.
 The main product right now is the Orchestrator.
 For everything else, there's a GitHub issue and a work plan.